henryubuntu/Data-Science/README.md

 + Please, before get hired, get ready, many attempts will happen to hire you before your own agenda finish, are traps.

-+ Who wants to be a Data Science Unicorn? when with this you can be a Data Science Jinjo!
++ Who wants to be a Data Science Unicorn? when with this you can be a Data Science Jinjo! 𝓌ₑₑₑ!

 $ The understanding of the topics will be more clear as you progress into the next book which will become easier to understand than the previous one, ergo no need to put a lot of effort to understand perfectly one book, because the next clarifies the ideas.